astronomer/astro-docs/cloud/stable/04_customize-airflow/01_upgrade-to-airflow-2.md

 > **Note:** The recommendations around the upgrade process are largely written in collaboration with the Apache Airflow project and community, though there a few differences in steps on Astronomer that we've made sure to outline below.

-> **Note:** Airflow 2.1.0 was published on May 21, 2021, and has a large number of both bug fixes and exciting features.
+> **Note:** Airflow 2.1.0 was published on May 21, 2021, and has a large number of bug fixes and exciting features.
 If you're not running on Airflow 2.0+ yet, we recommend upgrading from Airflow 1.10.14+ to Airflow 2.1 directly.
 For more information on the release, refer to the [Apache Airflow Changelog](https://airflow.apache.org/docs/apache-airflow/2.1.0/changelog.html) and the [Astronomer Certified Changelog](https://github.com/astronomer/ap-airflow/blob/master/2.1.0/CHANGELOG.md).

 ## Why Airflow 2.0